koteswararao798988/node-hello/README.md

 ## To host node.js application in docker container with the help of Dockerfile

 # Working Process
--->First launch brand new EC2 instance
+#First launch brand new EC2 instance
--->Next install docker and setup the docker with commands "sudo yum -y install docker"
+#Next install docker and setup the docker with commands
+   "sudo yum -y install docker"
    "sudo systemctl start docker"
    "sudo systemctl enable docker"
    "sudo chmod 666 /var/run/docker.sock"
--->Next install GIT tool to clone the node.js application code from the remote platform(Github) "sudo yum -y install git"
+#Next install GIT tool to clone the node.js application code from the remote platform(Github)
+   "sudo yum -y install git"
-   "git clone URL link of the node.js application repository" -->Next go inside the cloned node.js code repository with command as "cd cloned repository name"
+   "git clone URL link of the node.js application repository"
+#Next go inside the cloned node.js code repository with command as
+   "cd cloned repository name"
--->Next write the Docker file with vi/vim edit mode "sudo vi Dockerfile"
+#Next write the Docker file with vi/vim edit mode
+   "sudo vi Dockerfile"
--->Write the Dockerfile with Instructions as
+#Write the Dockerfile with Instructions as
 # Use an official Node.js runtime as a base image
 FROM node:14